PrestaShop/prestashop.github.io/news/_posts/2020-06-12-product-features-methodology-at-prestashop.md

 In the PrestaShop company, a cross-functional team is dedicated to maintaining the PrestaShop open source project: the Core team.
 Its mission is to make sure the software is stable, usable, and valuable to all of its users while following the industry standards.
-All this requires several people and several skills.
-Today the Core team is composed of developers, QA engineers, designers and product managers.
+All this requires many people and several different skills.
+Currently, the Core team counts 9 developers, 5 QA engineers, 2 designers, 1 content manager, and 4 product managers.

 Editing and maintaining a software like PrestaShop means fixing bugs but also adding improvements and new features.

 Fixing a bug does not require the same skills that defining a new feature.
 Most of the time, the functional scope of a bug is obvious: the 'save' button does not work, let's fix it so that it can save.
 Adding a feature is a bit more complex: in-depth search must be done to specify the functional scope.